It's Not the End of the World, But I Can See It from Here: Live performances

-The track was played when the band headlined the NME/Radio 1 Stage at Leeds Festival in 2010, appearing fifth in the setlist.
-And it was played first as part of an eight track setlist when the band appeared on the Main Stage of Radio 1's Big Weekend 2010 in Bangor, North Wales.
-It also featured in every single show of The Betrayed Tour, nearly always being the second track in the setlist.
+The song was debuted at Download Festival in June 2008.
+In addition to featuring in every show of The Betrayed Tour, nearly always being the second track in the setlist, the track was played when the band headlined the NME/Radio 1 Stage at Leeds Festival in 2010, appearing fifth in the setlist along with Radio 1's Big Weekend of the same year in Bangor, North Wales, where it was played as part of an eight track setlist when the band appeared on the Main Stage.

 Music video

 In the video the band is playing in a car park in a metropolis.
 Gradually all of the surrounding buildings crumble and the fragments float into the sky, eventually blocking out the sun.
 This is the first video to feature Luke Johnson on drums.
 Speaking behind the scenes of their next video "Where We Belong", Ian Watkins said that the video for the song had been directed by one of the band's closest friends, David Allen.
 Some scenes from the "Where We Belong" video were also filmed on the same day.

 The video was posted to YouTube by Visible Noise on 18 September 2009.
 It has since been viewed nearly two million times making it one of the band's most popular videos.

-It was nominated at the 2010 Kerrang Awards for Best Video, but lost out to Biffy Clyro's "The Captain".
-The video also ranked #20 on Kerrang TV's Rock 100 list for 2010.
+It was nominated at the Kerrang!
+Awards 2010 for Best Video, but lost out to Biffy Clyro's "The Captain".
+The video also ranked number 20 on Kerrang!
+TV's Rock 100 list for 2010.